ippontech/blog-usa/posts/jhipster-deepdive-part1.md

 Another SQL database can be chosen for local development as well instead of using H2.
 The command to start a Docker container for MySQL is similar to that of Mongo: `docker-compose -f src/main/docker/mysql.yml up -d`.
 Without Docker you must install MySQL (or your chosen SQL database) on your machine and set up proper configurations to connect with the JHipster application.

 ### Testing Frameworks
-By default, JHipster applications come bundled with two testing frameworks, JUnit and Karma.js, for Java unit tests and Javascript unit tests, respectively.
-Three other options are available to add for testing other aspects of your application; Gatling for performance tests, Cucumber for behavior-driven tests, and Protractor for Angular/React integration tests which simulate using the application like a real user.
+By default, JHipster applications come bundled with two testing frameworks, **JUnit** and **Karma.js**, for Java unit tests and Javascript unit tests, respectively.
+Three other options are available to add for testing other aspects of your application; **Gatling** for performance tests, **Cucumber** for behavior-driven tests, and **Protractor** for Angular/React integration tests which simulate using the application like a real user.

 Once the application is generated, test files are placed in the `src/test` directory and are ran by executing `./mvnw clean test` (or `./gradlew test` for Gradle projects).